Vic-L/kagebunshin/README.md

 ## DEVELOPMENT

 This project is meant to be plug and play.
 In the event you need something more than what is set up, you can develop and debug.

+Run `npm run installsharp` to cleanly install the correct `sharp` for your local machine.

 Before you start development, create a pair of `src` and `dst` buckets for development purpose.
 Upload an image in your `src` bucket.
 This is because during development, the copying of files from `src` bucket to `dst` will be executed on the AWS.